Skip to main content

 Principal Investigator: Nicole Buote, DVM, DACVS

-Contact/Schedule an Appointment: Please contact the soft tissue surgery service or the clinical trials coordinator at 607.253.3060, or email vet-research@cornell.edu
+Contact/Schedule an Appointment: Please contact the clinical trials coordinators at 607.253.3060, or email vet-research@cornell.edu